 As for IoT customers, those affected by AT&T’s decision may still find 2G service through T-Mobile and Verizon until they follow suit by the end of 2019.
 Ultimately, a switch over to LTE-M networks or even to NB-IoT or to EC-GSM (proposed by 3GPP) is in order.

 The most interesting question for all of us is how cellular IoT will shape the future of IoT.
 Will SigFox and LoRa/LoRaWAN be able to capture more of the IoT market before the cellular giants jump in?
 Or will AT&T, Verizon, and T-Mobile strongly leverage their infrastructure advantages to drive them out of business?
-Perhaps they can coexist by supporting distinct and separate use cases as the IoT ecosystem continues to mature.
+Perhaps they can coexist by supporting distinct and separate Applications as the IoT ecosystem continues to mature.

 We are en route to a faster 5G world of the future.
 It remains unclear if AT&T’s bold move to shutter its 2G network today before its competitors will pay off.
 For the IoT industry as a whole, if cellular IoT does drive unlicensed LPWAN players out of business, we may see less fragmentation and signs of standardization.
 That may have huge implications in the rate of growth in IoT services in the future.
 But for now, can and will LTE-M deliver on its promises this year?